-Fathers' attitude, temperament, characteristic and behavior influences the strategies they choose in educating their children in the form of exemplary, affection and love, and fairness.
-As The study Noviati 3 o explored about the parenting strategy by single mothers and single fathers in form ethical behavior of adolescents relationships in upper 3 ddle class family.
-Parenting strategies by a single mother is tutur-tinutur and small threat.
+and love, and fairness.
+The study Noviati who explored the parenting strategy by single mothers and single fathers inform ethical behaviour of adolescents relationships in the upper-middle-class family.
+Parenting strategies by a single mother is a small threat.
 Parenting strategies by a single father in terms of the parenting model is divided into two, namely: the architect model and a farmer model.
 Parenting strategies by a single father with an architect model is habituation and discipline.
-For parenting strategies by a single father with a farmer model is habituation and real action.13 The absence of a father, mothers cannot be assertive or have any power over their children is problematic as Lisnani's research shows that the highest percentage (63.3%) with the category of negative selfconcept in divorced family mothers is on the dimensions of emotional stability.
-Emotional stability is the mother's assessment of their emotional ability to feel calm, relaxed, stable and the ability to manage anxiety.
-14 when mothers are in a state of stress, tend to produce negative parenting behaviors and styles and interactions that are oriented towards lack of acceptance.
-15 Its mean that fathers have a direct and indirect role in parenting.
-Indirectly, the fathers act as a supporting partner to improve mothers' nurturing abilities while directly fathers' role encourages the level of emotional attachment of children from an early age.
-Therefore, the presence of a father is the mother's need for his role interacting with the child, there is not much data that states that children whose care is dominated by mothers experience serious problems, or conversely children whose care is dominated by fathers.
-But a mother who handles all household affairs and child problems, not to mention the problem of taking care of a family who is sick or has economic problems. then a mother will experience considerable stress.
+For parenting strategies by a single father with a farmer model is habituation and real action.

+The absence of a father, mothers, cannot be assertive or have any power over their children is problematic as Lisnani's research shows that the highest percentage (63.3%) with the category of negative self-concept in divorced family mothers is on the dimensions of emotional stability.
+Emotional stability is the mother's assessment of their emotional ability to feel calm, relaxed, stable and the ability to manage anxiety. when mothers are in a state of stress, tend to produce negative and styles and parenting behaviours interactions that are oriented towards lack of acceptance 20.
+It is mean that fathers have a direct and indirect role in parenting.
+Indirectly, the fathers act as a supporting partner to improve mothers' nurturing abilities while directly fathers' role encourages the level of the emotional attachment of children from an early age.
+As the study showed that fathers absence during childhood and divorce of parents affect the future quality of fathering of their sons negatively.

+Therefore, the presence of a father is the mother's need for his role in interacting with the child, there is not much data that states that children whose care is dominated by mothers experience serious problems, or conversely children whose care is dominated by fathers.
+But a mother who handles all household affairs and child problems, not to mention the problem of taking care of a family who is sick or has economic problems.
+Then a mother will experience considerable stress.
 This condition will affect the way the mother approaches the child.
-According to Gottman and DeClaire cited in Andayani the male style of a father will
+According to Gottman and DeClaire cited in Andayani the male style of a father will provide an opportunity for developing emotional intelligence in children.